Accountant and auditor, Kaikaute, kaitātari kaute hoki

 Tasks

-- Examine financial records or processes.
+- examine financial records

 You usually need a qualification and experience to become an accountant or auditor.